Find Healthcare Schools

 Find Schools Near

-What Do Orthotist or Prosthetist Do?
+What is an Orthotist or Prosthetist?

 Occupation Description Design, measure, fit, and adapt orthopedic braces, appliances or prostheses, such as limbs or facial parts for patients with disabling conditions.

-Orthotist or Prosthetist Responsibilities
+List of Orthotist or Prosthetist Job Duties

 • Confer with physicians to formulate specifications and prescriptions for orthopedic or prosthetic devices.